How to publish a book: the three main options and what you need to do next

 OK, so now you’re probably hooked on the idea of self-publishing, but there are pros and cons there too.

-But before we get into the details there, let’s just get a handle on the last of the publishing options and the only one that is almost unambiguously awful.
+But before we get into the details, let’s talk about the only one of your publishing options which is unambiguously awful.

 Vanity publishing (or how to waste money & destroy your book)